mousemke/flounder/README.md

 ```
 this.destroy()                  // removes event listeners, then flounder
-this.disable( bool )            // NOT AVAILABLE YET
+this.disable( bool )            // true or not true
 this.getOption( num )
 this.getSelectedOptions()
 this.getSelectedValues()